 Bollocks to boring modern yachts with their auto-pilots and comfy cabins.
 For a proper ocean adventure vessel you need to go back a few hundred years.
 Take a dugout canoe made from a mango tree, add a bamboo mast, a sail and a couple of outriggers and you have the Ngalawa - the ultimate sailing machine.
 Line up against a fleet of like-minded idiots and point it towards the Indian Ocean racecourse of spice islands, deserted beaches and sand banks off the coast of Tanzania.
 Whilst gunning for glory, you can celebrate the fact that you're helping do your bit to save the world too.
 Welcome to the world's greatest sailing race.

 STATUS: Places available

 The crocodile of the sailing world - no design changes needed in hundreds of years.

-The race costs £1,300 per person based on a team of three.
-The entry fee includes the race follow-boats, remote monitoring, live tracking map, two days of pre-race training, an emergency tracker for each sailor and a bunch of other stuff.
+Entry fee includes race follow-boats, remote monitoring, live tracking map, two days of pre-race training, an emergency satellite tracker for each sailor and a bunch of other stuff.

 "I loved it.
 Every second of it ... this is one of those experiences that really does push you."